ASCTech/rubocop-yml/README.md

 A common rubocop configuration for ASCTech ruby projects

-# Getting Started
+## Getting Started

-Add the following to your projects .rubocop.yml
+Add the following to your project's `.rubocop.yml`

 ```
 inherit_from: